Dog Pile of Doom

 - In HIVE, Raven gets taken down this way by ninja robot assassins.
 No, really.
 It's really the only acceptable way for a character as badass as she to get taken out.

-- In CSI: Crime Scene Investigation, 'Unfriendly Skies', a victim of the week dies in a Type B when he starts acting erratically on a plane and a large number of passengers dogpile him.
+- In CSI, "Unfriendly Skies", a victim of the week dies in a Type B when he starts acting erratically on a plane and a large number of passengers dogpile him.
 They thought he was drunk or drugged, but he really had low blood sugar.

 - In God of War III, enemies will frequently attempt this on Kratos, leading to Type A.